netarc/react-partial-store/README.md

 ##### Resource

 Resource refers to objects stored in a Store.
-Actions perform upon Resources or Datasets.
-Datasets represent a sub-set of Resources through a Store.
+Actions perform upon Resources ultimately even though they follow the stack chain through a Dataset.

 ##### Stack

-The stack refers to the flow of an Action or Dataset up its parental chain until it reaches a Dataset or Store with no parent.
+The stack refers to the flow of an Action through a Dataset up its parental chain until it reaches a Dataset or Store with no parent.
 This concept is important because Datasets & Stores are typically built upon each other in a given application.

 ##### Resolve

-Referencing the Stack, Resolving is the act of collapsing the Stack into a representation of a given Resource or Action.
+Referencing the Stack, Resolving is the act of collapsing the Stack into a representation of a given Resource or Action upon a Resource.
 As the Stack resolves, items at the front of the stack will take higher priority than ones at the end and options for each item either concatenate or override each-other as the stack resolves.
 When an Action finally gets to the Store there will be a clear representation of how that resource should be accessed.

 ## Usage